zcash/zips/zip-XXXX.rst

    assign any trademarks or patents relevant to Zcash to the Foundation.

-In exchange, the principal developer is granted an indefinite dev fee allocation and a wide remit to pursue longer-term research relevant to Zcash.
+In exchange, the principal developer is granted an indefinite dev fee allocation and a wide remit to pursue longer-term research relevant to Zcash, as well as a voice on the board of the Foundation.

 Minimum viable Foundation
 -------------------------

 To manage the dev fee and fulfill its community and diligence duties, the Foundation shall maintain a board of 5 independent members.
-Rather than the current structure in the current bylaws, the board will consist of
+Rather than the structure in the current bylaws, the board will consist of

 * 1 seat voted on by the ZEC holders
 * 1 seat representing a newly created research advisory board, whose primary